Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/overview/essay.md

 - a typology of recurring issues in signed-language writing scholarship
 - a public evaluation layer for external literature and standards work
 - a bridge from critique toward clearer theory and better design
-- a support series for later survey papers, response articles, and technical commentaries
+- a basis for later survey papers, response articles, and technical commentaries
 - a place where each review stands on its own as a readable paper, while the framework remains available as the deeper shared method

 The aim is not only to identify problems.